berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 28: Outside of class

+- Complete [A08: What is Hashing?](https://docs.google.com/document/d/1m8a7SQ8TqOgRj7KzthJCtAPVAFr9EO0j1ACYUnTj6gE/edit?usp=sharing) which is due on Wednesday.
-- Read [Chapter 7 in the main textbook](https://moodle.berea.edu/mod/lti/view.php?id=722862) on sorting in preparation for a potential reading quiz or PI question.
+- For Friday, read [Chapter 7 in the main textbook](https://moodle.berea.edu/mod/lti/view.php?id=722862) on sorting in preparation for a potential reading quiz or PI question on Friday.

 ## Day 27: Friday, March 21, 2025